-If you don’t already know what a “barre class” is then girl, now’s your time to find out.
+If you don’t already know what a “barre class” is then now’s your time to find out.
 Between March 2011 and March 2021 we saw the worldwide interest in barre classes rise by a massive 920%!
 (Google Trends) But what actually is barre?

-What is barre?
+What is Barre?

 It’s a full body beating that’s built from a combination of low-impact, high-intensity exercises.
-These movements are also paired with different stretching techniques, so if you’re looking to become more flexible, then this one’s perfect for you.
+These movements are also paired with different stretching techniques in a wide range of motion.
+Meaning, if you’re looking to become more flexible and build lean muscle, then this one’s perfect for you.

-A barre class tends to be split into different sections, focusing on different muscle groups.
+Class focused barre tends to be split into different sections, focusing on different muscle groups.
 For example, core, legs, arms and glutes.
 The movements are typically slow and focused, think Swan Lake style, and using only small weights, if any.
 It’s easy to underestimate the class on your first visit (we know we did!) but trust us when we say; this one is sure to leave your muscles burning.

-As we mentioned before, barre is designed to build muscle, improve strength and increase your overall flexibility, but the benefits don’t end there.
+As we mentioned before, barre is designed to build lean muscle, improve strength and increase your overall flexibility, but the benefits don’t end there.
 Barre has also been proven to help weight management and better your posture, so you can wave goodbye to those achy shoulders and hunchbacks babe, this is sure to give you some extra inches.